fschn90/nixos/README.md

   - restic (once offsite backup is done)

 ### Other
-- write wiki page for running deluge in jjka
+- write wiki page for running deluge in network namespace with wireguard vpn

 ## Documentation